Tuxford: Education

 Tuxford Academy opened as a County Secondary School (secondary modern school) in 1958 and became a comprehensive in 1976.
 It performs very well compared with most of Nottinghamshire, and especially with most of Bassetlaw.
 Tuxford School recently underwent a full re-build, completed in March 2007.
 A company called Transform Schools (mainly represented by building company Balfour Beatty) spent millions of pounds re-building six secondary schools within the Bassetlaw area as part of a PFI funded project.
 The new Tuxford School is located on what used to be the old school field along with a field next to it which has been bought over.
 The site where the old school stood has now been converted into the new school playing field and nature areas.

 Tuxford Academy has, surprisingly, only had four head teachers during its lifetime to date: Bernard Woodward, Keith Atkinson, Geoff Lloyd, and Chris Pickering and current principal, David Cotton.
 The school has steadily increased in size (now 1450 students) and reputation, and is one of the highest performing state secondary schools in Nottinghamshire, having gained an OfSTED grade of 'outstanding' in May 2009 and in May 2012.
 It has been designated as a National Support School, is a specialist Technology College and Training School, and leads loose federations of secondary and primary schools in Nottinghamshire.
 It is well known for its welcoming atmosphere and innovative practices in education.
 Tuxford also has a community primary school.

+Media

+Local news and television programmes are provided by BBC East Midlands and ITV Central.
+Television signals are received from the Waltham TV transmitter.
+BBC Yorkshire and Lincolnshire and ITV Yorkshire can also be received from the Belmont TV transmitter.

+Local radio stations are BBC Radio Nottingham, Capital East Midlands and Smooth East Midlands.

+The town is served by the local newspaper, Newark Advertiser.

 Sport

 The footballer Craig Disley comes from Tuxford.
 He played for Mansfield Town 1999–2004 and now plays for Alfreton Town.

 On 7 November 2011, the London 2012 Olympic Organising Committee announced that the Olympic Torch would travel through Tuxford on 28 June 2012 on its way from Lincoln to Nottingham.

-Tuxford Clarion Cycling Club was formed in the town on May 2, 2013, and runs time trial races around Tuxford and also regular club runs on a Sunday morning at 9am from outside the Sun Inn.
-They run three groups of riders ranging from 15mph to 19mph average, with rides from 35 miles to 60 miles each week.
+Tuxford Clarion Cycling Club was formed in the town on 2 May 2013, and runs time trial races around Tuxford and also regular club runs on a Sunday morning at 9am from outside the Sun Inn.
+They run three groups of riders ranging from 15 mph to 19 mph average, with rides from 35 miles to 60 miles each week.